The links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 But, it’s super easy to have cut flowers all summer (and fall!) long.
 It just takes a little planning.
-So, get that garden journal out and map out your next flower garden.
+So, get out that garden journal and map out your next flower garden.

-Planning out your garden makes sense, but is often overlooked.
-A lot of people plant flowers for curbside aesthetic, and that’s great.
-But, if you’re wanting to make the most out of your flowers, plant what you want to have in vases.
-That means if you’re strictly a roses kind of gal, then just plant roses (or at least an abundance of them).
-Be aware that roses can be difficult to grow and don’t always produce a lot of flowers.
+Roses, although I love them, are a pain in the ass and can be difficult to grow and don’t always produce a lot of flowers.
 They’re also more expensive to plant than a packet of seeds.
 If you’re still yearning for roses, but want numerous, fragrant flowers, then peonies may be an alternative or a complementing plant.
 Peonies are big, fragrant flowers and are a beautiful must-have for a spring garden.
 Like rose bushes, peonies bush out, so plant them where you have room, or prune to your landscape.

 Perennials are the ones that keep on coming back for more.
 Perennials = a seasonal friend that gets better every year.

 Although perennial bulbs have to be planted in advance, they don’t have to be added to year after year.
 Perennials come up again and, usually, get bushier and bigger (if applicable to the plant.
 Tulips will not get ‘bushier’, but can multiply and become plentiful).
 You can buy full plants already grown and ready for some blooming flowers from a garden centre, but the cheapest way would be to plant bulbs.
 Summer bulbs are to be planted in the spring and spring bulbs are to be planted in the fall months for the next spring.
 Plant spring, summer, and late summer/fall perennials for a full year of colour both in your garden and to use as cut flowers.